DanielJDupont/DeepRL/README.md

 Two of my most significant daily hobbies include learning new languages for travel and hypertrophy training for mountaineering.

-### About Suffering And Consistency:

-Consistent and sustained hard work is vital to achieving any worthwhile end.
-Typically, these goals end up being far harder and taking far longer than originally anticipated, and they are often confounded with feelings of uncertainty.
-These are common obstacles you will face and need to push past, even if for no other reason than to accomplish the objective for its own sake.

-I find it works well to devote several hours each day, at least five days a week, toward multi-month and multi-year goals.
-Some things, like lifestyle changes like calorie counting, have to be done on a continuous basis throughout life.

-You will be met with consistent failures after long bouts of hard work for months and probably years.
-It is on you to quickly pick yourself up, correct whatever you need to, even if it only marginally improves your next attempt, and go again regardless of the uncertainties.

-Whether it is making the push from being a worker to running a company.

-Whether it is losing over 30 pounds and then packing on lean muscle by rotating between hypercaloric and hypocaloric phases.

-Whether it is achieving mountaineering objectives like summiting Denali.

-Whether it is learning an entirely new language to a fluent conversational level.

-The same goes for deep reinforcement learning.

 ### Suggested Tools:

 Python and VSCode with these Extensions: